isc-projects/kea/doc/sphinx/arm/hooks.rst

 Some hooks use user context for a configuration that can be easily edited without the need to restart the server.

-The DDNS-Tuning Hook uses user-context to configure per subnet behavior.
-Example:
+The DDNS Tuning Hook uses user context to configure per-subnet behavior.
+Here's an example:

 ::